I live in a different part of town, but I like any excuse to venture down to Phoenix's South Mountain neighborhood.

 The restaurant, open since the 1970s, has a live longhorn steer as its "bouncer" near the entry.
 Inside, there are walls that were part of an old mine shaft and a steep tin slide that will drop you down into the dining room (stairs are available if you're less adventurous).
 The menu leans toward steaks, burgers, chicken and ribs, but I like to dare out-of-towners to try the rattlesnake appetizer, served with a side of cactus fries.
 I also like to wrangle a table by the windows, which offer a 180-degree view of the city lights.

-So in my perfect day-at-The-Farm scenario, I would start out with fresh pastries and coffee at Morning Glory Café, then stroll over to see what's growing at Maya's Farm, which produces vegetables, herbs and flowers for local restaurants (including those at The Farm).
+So in my perfect day-at-The-Farm scenario, I would start out with fresh pastries and coffee at Morning Glory Café, then stroll over to see what's growing in the large garden plot, which produces vegetables, herbs and flowers for The Farm’s restaurants.
 I might also meander over to Botanica, a small retailer of decorative items for the garden, which also had a produce stand where you can pick up fresh veggies to cart home.
 At lunch, I'd hit The Farm Kitchen for a sandwich or salad, to be enjoyed at picnic tables under the trees.
 By evening, I'd head over to Quiessence, the chef-driven dinner spot in the old ranch house and patio.
 This is literally a farm-to-table operation, offering seasonal tasting menus that feature handmade pastas, local cheeses, Arizona beef and salads you can practically see growing from your table.

 The only thing lacking at The Farm?
 A hammock, so I could spend the night under the trees and start all over again—maybe with another South Mountain hike.